AchiraT/Online-Voting-System/README.md

-Here's a simple README file for the 'Online Voting System' project:

----

 # Online Voting System

 This is an online voting system project that allows users to participate in elections and cast their votes securely through a web interface.